decentraland/documentation/content/creator/rewards/gatting-started.md

 weight: 2
 ---

+This page will guide you through the process of using the Rewards system to incentivize user engagement with Decentraland Wearables and Emotes.
+You’ll learn how to set up and manage a rewards campaign, including creating a campaign, adding items to the campaign stock, managing funds, and using dispensers to deliver rewards.
+Additionally, you’ll find instructions for activating your campaign and handling transaction fees.

 ## Prerequisites

 Before you begin using the Rewards system, ensure that you have a collection [approved and ready for minting]({{< ref "/creator/wearables-and-emotes/publishing/publishing-collections.md" >}}).
 This collection should contain the items you plan to offer as rewards in your campaign.